alkaffdt/awesome_ayaflix/README.md

 To get a local copy up and running, follow these simple steps.

 ### Prerequisites
--   Flutter SDK installed (ensure you have the latest stable version).
+-   Flutter SDK installed (currently using : Flutter 3.32.8).
 -   Dart SDK (comes with Flutter).
 -   A code editor like VS Code or Android Studio.